Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Method

-The model is free to give more weight to certain heads that naturally become more sparse, while other heads are free to encode useful information that may be independent from alignment.
-In our experiments we use the implementation of \citet{bevilacqua-etal-2021-one} to train our parser, but add an additional Cross-Entropy loss signal:
+The model has the flexibility to learn how to distribute weights such that certain heads give sparser attention similar to alignment, while others can encode additional information that is not dependent on alignment.
+In our experiments, we use the implementation of \citet[SPRING]{bevilacqua-etal-2021-one} to train our parser but add an extra cross-entropy loss signal: